-- 3.1 Prevention is the first of the three pillars of our approach to safeguarding.
-Prevention focuses on what we do to stop safeguarding incidents from occurring. - 3.2 Prevention means we will ensure all our staff, volunteers, trustees and associated personnel: - Have access to our safeguarding policy and up-to-date guidance. - Know how to recognise abuse and exploitation. - Are clear on the prohibited behaviours and the behaviours we expect.
-We explain this in our Code of Conduct. - Receive information on safeguarding and raising concerns as part of their induction. - Receive safeguarding training during their induction and every year after this.
-This training will be appropriate to their role and responsibilities.

-- 3.3 We design and manage what we do with safeguarding in mind.
+- 3.1 Prevention is the first approach to safeguarding.
+Prevention focuses on what we do to stop safeguarding incidents from occurring. - 3.2 Prevention means we will ensure all our staff, volunteers and Trustees - Have access to our safeguarding policy and up-to-date guidance. - Know how to recognise abuse and exploitation. - Are clear on the prohibited behaviours and the behaviours we expect.
+We explain this in our Code of Conduct. - Receive information on safeguarding and raising concerns as part of their induction. - Receive safeguarding training during their induction and every year after this through elearning.
+This training will be appropriate to their role and responsibilities. - Trustees will attend Safeguarding Training every 3 years. - 3.3 We design and manage what we do with safeguarding in mind.
 This means looking at how we can protect people from any risk of harm arising from their contact with us.
-This includes specific measures around Sexual Exploitation, Abuse and Harassment (SEAH), how we handle personal information and our fundraising activities. - We have a safe recruitment policy.
-We use this when recruiting staff, volunteers, trustees and associated personnel. - 3.5 We think about safeguarding in the way we manage and deploy people. - 3.6 We will complete safeguarding due diligence with our partners.
-Due diligence includes checking how partners report and respond to safeguarding concerns.
-It will also look at how partners check their partners.
-Our safeguarding expectations are part of the contracts we have with partners.
+This includes specific measures around Sexual Exploitation, Abuse and Harassment.
+(SEAH), how we handle personal information and our fundraising activities.

+We have a Safe Recruitment Policy that we follow when recruiting staff, volunteers and Trustees.

+3.5 We think about safeguarding in the way we manage and deploy people.